Alive but lost: In Bahamas, Hurricane Dorian survivors wonder what next

 “The government says everyone’s being fed, and that’s good,” said Anthony Morley, 61, who fled Marsh Harbour and was staying at Breezes, a Nassau resort where local volunteers have subsidized rooms for survivors.
 “But for food I can fish.
 What I need is a house.
 I don’t have a bed, a refrigerator.
 I don’t even have a Bible.”

-Reporting by Nick Brown; Writing by Scott Malone; Editing by Lisa Shumaker
+Reporting by Zachary Fagenson in Marsh Harbour and Nick Brown in Nassau; Additional reporting by Victoria Klesty is Oslo; Writing by Scott Malone; Editing by Lisa Shumaker